Things to Know For Race Day

 The start/finish area has public restrooms available.
 There will also be facilities in the campground.
 If you are in that area, please use the toilets there, as the ones at the pavilion will be crowded.
 There will be toilet facilities along the course near the half marathon turn around as well.
 We will also provide a few “green toilets” along the course.
 Once out of the park boundaries, you may discreetly use nearby rocks and bushes.
 Please have the supplies needed with you for such emergency.
 When using the great outdoors, remember to bury your deposits.

 The Park will be open to the public during the race, so please be courteous and respectful.
 The race route is passable for most passenger vehicles as far as the half marathon turn around, and there are plenty of pull-off areas for spectators to cheer on the runners.
 High clearance vehicles are recommended beyond that point.
 Please drive slow and give the runners plenty of clearance.
 Dust can be a real problem as well, so please be conscious of your speed through the canyon if you are driving there.

 No crew or assistance from spectators is allowed.
 If you have someone following to pick up after you, please be sure they do not assist you by such things as handing you clothing or shoes, carrying your extra water, and such.

 Dogs are allowed in the area, and can accompany you in the race.
 However, there is a leash law in effect, and animals must be accompanied by an adult.

 Bad, Bad Goblins!

 We want this to be an enjoyable event for everyone, and there will be some grounds for disqualification and immediate removal from the course.
 Rudeness, foul language, inebriation, or unlawful acts will not be tolerated in any situation.
-There will be plenty of trash cans available at the stations, so please carry litter from station to station.
-You may report any problems to the Emery County Sheriff’s deputies or race officials and volunteers along the route.
+There will be plenty of trash bags available at the aid stations, so please carry litter from station to station.
+You may report any problems to the park rangers or race officials and volunteers along the route should you need to.